 If their house sold for only $500,000, they could contribute up to $250,000 each to their super, or choose to top up the account with the lower balance by splitting the contributions – adding $300,000 to one and $200,000 to the other.

 In 2019-20, more than 520 QSuper members made downsizer contributions, with the average contribution around $200,000.

 Eligibility to make a downsizer contribution is determined by the Australian Taxation Office (ATO).
 You may be eligible if:

 Read the QSuper Downsizer Contribution factsheet (pdf) for more information.

-2. You also meet this eligibility requirement where you would have been entitled to such an exemption, if the home was a CGT rather than a pre‑CGT (acquired before 20 September 1985) asset.
+1. You also meet this eligibility requirement where you would have been entitled to such an exemption, if the home was a CGT asset rather than a pre‑CGT asset (acquired before 20 September 1985).
 Members should seek professional advice in respect of their eligibility.